 Flexible Rebate Program

-The Boulder city manager is authorized to consider approval of rebates for certain building permit fees and taxes, as well as sales and use taxes paid to the city on purchases of fixed assets.
-The 2020 budget for this program is $150,000.
+The Boulder city manager is authorized to consider approval of rebates for building permit fees and taxes eligible for rebate, as well as sales and use taxes paid to the city for purchases of fixed assets.
+The application for the 2021 program will be posted soon.

 Flexible Rebate Program: Frequently Asked Questions

 The Flexible Rebate Program helps encourage the growth and retention of Boulder businesses by investing in businesses that are investing in Boulder.
 The city manager can approve rebates of certain taxes and fees for primary employers interested in expanding in Boulder, provided the business submits an application and demonstrates that it meets eligibility requirements and sustainability guidelines.

 What fees and taxes may be eligible for rebate?

 Fees and sales or use taxes paid to the city for building permits or on purchases of fixed assets such as furniture and equipment, during the program year and subsequent two years, are generally eligible for rebate.
 For example, businesses applying in 2021 that are approved for a rebate may request reimbursement for eligible taxes and fees paid to the city in 2021, 2022, and 2023.

 Businesses that meet the city's definition of primary employer (businesses of any size that generate 50% or more of their revenue from sales outside Boulder County, excluding hotels, motels, retailers and food service facilities) are eligible for the program.
 Other eligibility requirements are listed on the program application (see link above).

 To be eligible for the program, businesses must demonstrate commitment to environmental, social, and community sustainability.
 A range of sustainability guidelines is listed on the program application (see link above).

 How is the size of the rebate determined?